Jimdo Website Builder Review 2022: Websites Without the Effort?

 Score: 4.7 / 5

 The workhorse of any website builder is its editor.
-Thankfully, for both of Jimdo's editors, the process of adding new content is very straightforward.
-Content is divided into blocks, and when you want to add anything new, you can select what type of content it is from the feature list.
-Because the service's drag and drop functionality is somewhat limited, when arranging these blocks you won't have to worry about differences in margins or spacing, since they'll be automatically aligned with one another.
+Thankfully, both of Jimdo's make adding new content very straightforward.
+Content is divided into blocks, and should you want to add anything new, you can select what type of content it is from the feature list.
+Because the platform's drag and drop functionality is fairly limited, when arranging these blocks you won't have to worry about differences in their margins or spacing, since they'll be automatically aligned with one another.

-Blog features are limited to the standard editor, meaning that if you want to create a blog, you won't be able to do so using Dolphin.
-The standard editor allows you to create dynamic blogs and provides access to a range of different features, namely, the ability to organize entries into categories, add flash animations or downloads, embed Google Maps, configure page and site SEO, and more.
+Blog features are limited to Creator, meaning that if you want to include a blog on your website, you won't be able to do so with Dolphin.
+The standard editor allows you to make dynamic blogs and provides access to a range of different features, namely, the ability to organize entries into categories, add flash animations or downloads, embed Google Maps, configure SEO, and more.
 Should your blog have several editors or authors, you can also password protect specific areas of its dashboard.
 Comments can be toggled on or off, and URLs freely set for SEO purposes.

 Templates & Design